 Supporting local agriculture makes good economic sense!

 Access to land has been identified as one of the top challenges facing new farmers in North Carolina.
-This Incubator Farm Project will work with communities to address this need by assisting them with repurposing public land into places that incubate new farmers.
+The Incubator Farm Project worked with communities to address this need by assisting them with repurposing land into places that incubate new farmers.
 These new farmers get access to land, in exchange for "rent" in the form of fresh farm products or other services donated to communities in need -- a win-win-win opportunity for everyone involved.

 What is an incubator farm?
 Typically it is one or more parcels of land where one or multiple producers are farming and marketing farm products through their own new farm business enterprise, often with organizational access to training / technical assistance opportunities on farm business and production practices.

 CEFS used an application process to solicit community interest in partnering on the Incubator Farm Project.
-Applications were received through December 1, 2011.
 Through that application process, five communities were selected to receive planning support through the Bringing New Farmers to the Table project.
-Learn more about these community partners through this press release and on our Project Partners webpage.
+Four of these communities moved forward and are currently in a development or implementation phase of their incubator farms.
+Learn more about these community partners on our Project Partners webpage.

-The main funder of this project is the Beginning Farmer and Rancher Development Program of the National Institute of Food and Agriculture, an agency within the U.S. Department of Agriculture.
-The National Center for Appropriate Technology holds the grant and CEFS is a collaborator.
+The main funder of this project was the Beginning Farmer and Rancher Development Program of the National Institute of Food and Agriculture, an agency within the U.S. Department of Agriculture.

 Where can I learn more?

 - For additional information and resources, also see Resources for New Incubator Farms.